 I’ll let everyone see if they can guess which one I bought and which one I made.

 The party wasn’t perfect but it was a lot of fun.
-It was difficult dealing with two sleep deprived kids while welcoming our family and friends but it was fun watching the kids use the little chalkboard tables I made and sing Happy Birthday to a baby who had no idea what was going on.
+It was difficult dealing with two sleep deprived children while welcoming our family and friends but it was fun watching all the kids use the little chalkboard tables I made and sing Happy Birthday to a baby who had no idea what was going on.
 I didn’t stress but I did work really hard to make this a fun and special day, just as fun and special as Ella’s parties.

 I normally get a little sad and wistful at the end of these parties because I know my kid won’t remember it or know the love behind it.
 In Jack’s case, however, that’s probably a good thing because I don’t think he enjoyed it all that much, haha.
 Loud noises and lots of people have always kind of scared him, and Ella opened all of his presents.
 He clung pretty close to me the entire time, so I couldn’t be the best hostess.
 I couldn’t be taking as many pictures as I wanted or talk to as many as people as I should have and I definitely didn’t get my fair share of the cookie brownie cake Matthew made.
 But I felt everyone’s love for our family and for Jack on his special day.
 At the beginning of the party, my father-in-law said he was grateful we could all be together to recognize Jack and that’s all I wanted to do.
 Recognize Jack and his first year.
 Our first year together.